|

 must be preserved.

-the small community can afford, which is why we are asking for your
+community can afford, which is why we are asking for your help:

-help: Your contribution.
-For the structural restoration and maintenance
+Your contribution.
+For the structural restoration and maintenance of Beth

 How to Contribute?